 Written and aural theory are equally important for the serious music student.
 However, they are very different skills.
 Written theory primarily tests a student’s ability to analyze a score.
 Aural theory tests a student’s ear, including their ability to identify pitch and rhythm.
 Because the two do not perfectly correlate, the composite score for the AP Music Theory exam will include a sub-score for each.

 How hard is it to score a 4 or 5 in AP Music Theory?

 Part of the reason the sub-score system is necessary is that not every student who takes this exam is going to have absolute pitch.
 Ear training is critical to scoring a 4 or a 5 on this exam because those questions are consistently the most difficult for students.
-In fact, for the past six years, Total Registration’s annual analysis of AP exam scores notes aural theory as being students’ weakest point nearly every year:
+In fact, for six years straight, Total Registration’s annual analysis of AP exam scores noted aural theory as being students’ weakest point nearly every year:

 - 2011: Sight-singing (questions include the starting pitch)